microguy/android-wallet/wallet/README.recover.md

 ## PROLOGUE

-This document describes how you can use a backup file on a standard PC to recover your GoldCoins.
+This document describes how you can use a backup file on a standard PC to recover your Goldcoins.
 Normally, this shouldn't be needed.
-It is much preferred to just use **Options > Safety > Restore wallet** from within the GoldCoin Wallet app if you can.
+It is much preferred to just use **Options > Safety > Restore wallet** from within the Goldcoin Wallet app if you can.
 This guide is only meant for rare cases:

 - Your Android device is destroyed or missing and you do not want or cannot get a new Android device.